 Host Friends for the Big Days

 Through the years, we’ve been invited to Thanksgiving and Christmas lunches and dinners at our new friends and our family here.
 The best turkey I’ve ever had was definitely my friend Carmen’s creation a couple of years ago.
 Then there was the year we were living in Rome, GA where we had two big holiday feasts just for our little family of four.
-Last year, we invited some friends (one was also an Expat) for Thanksgiving lunch and it turned out great.
+One year, we invited some friends (one was also an Expat) for Thanksgiving lunch and it turned out great.

 Take some time and talk to the people around you.
 You might find a lonely neighbor or one of your new friends that are unable to visit their own far-away family.
 You can be the host and save someone else’s holiday.
 They would be very happy indeed to come over and try your South African version of the classic American holidays.
 And reaching out to someone else will make you forget a little about your family back in South Africa and all that they are up to without you.

 Get Away (or at least out for a Day)